mplough/mplough.github.io/_posts/2019-01-26-linux-class-at-unallocated-space.md

 system security settings, which we don't recommend doing.

 ##### Chrome
-In Chrome we'll get a "Your connection is not proviate" page that displays a `NET::ERR_CERT_AUTHORITY_INVALID` error.
+In Chrome we'll get a "Your connection is not private" page that displays a `NET::ERR_CERT_AUTHORITY_INVALID` error.
 After clicking "Advanced", we can "Proceed to localhost (unsafe)".